conorbrandon/ts-dynamodb/README.md

 // typeof ThingsBeforeYesterday = Thing[];
 ```

 You'll notice something about the example.
-When `*PE` methods are _used within other functions_ (the motivation behind these methods existing in the first place), the `ProjectionExpression` must be a generic type parameter that `extends string`.
+When `*PE` methods are _used within other functions_ (the motivation behind these methods existing in the first place), the `ProjectionExpression` must be a generic type parameter that `extends string | undefined`, and defaults to `undefined`.
 This is so the `ProjectionExpression` can be "stored" as its literal value and not widened to type `string`.
-Without this, the `*PE` method will behave as if no `ProjectionExpression` was passed at all (because its been widened to `string`).
+Without this, the `*PE` method will behave as if no `ProjectionExpression` was passed at all, but the type of Item returned will be a deep `Partial`.
+If the generic only extends `string` and it is not provided, the same occurs.
+If the generic extends `string | undefined = undefined`, the method is able to distinguish between an omitted `ProjectionExpression` and a `string` `ProjectionExpression` and will return either:
+1. If a `ProjectionExpression` is _not_ provided, the Item is returned as is.
+2. If a `ProjectionExpression` is provided, but it's the wide type `string`, a deep `Partial` of the Item is returned.
+3. If a `ProjectionExpression` is provided and it's a literal string (i.e. `"hashKey"`), only the fields in the `ProjectionExpression` are returned.

 - It doesn't matter how many functions the caller needs to go through before the `ProjectionExpression` is actually passed to a `*PE` method, as long as each of those intermediate functions also "stores" the PE generic.

 ## Helper types